Last Updated on 2022/04/22

 What were the biggest challenges you encounter in the realization of your artwork?
 How you keep alive your inspiration?

-I do encounter challenges every time when I am making an artwork and I have received the same question for several times, however, actually, I don’t think there is the biggest challenge because the challenges I am facing are all different and no matter if the challenge is big or not, I will have to consider carefully and conquer it in the end.
+I do encounter challenges every time when I am making artwork and I have received the same question for several times, however, actually, I don’t think there is the biggest challenge because the challenges I am facing are all different and no matter if the challenge is big or not, I will have to consider carefully and conquer it in the end.
 If I have to pick the biggest one during the realization of my artwork, I would say is the “process” that I am going through for creating artwork.

-My inspiration accompanies with my daily life, I never think inspiration is an idea that turns up accidentally, I won’t have it with just one pen and a notebook in an empty room for five hours, inspiration should be made of experiences and stories in life.
+My inspiration accompanies my daily life, I never think inspiration is an idea that turns up accidentally, I won’t have it with just one pen and a notebook in an empty room for five hours, inspiration should be made of experiences and stories in life.

 You are an interdisciplinary design, and technology artist, exploring various perspectives.
 Which of your technique reflect you most as an artist?